sakaguchisam/ME405-Winter25-Term-Project/README.md

 ![1742152525769-57c1c358-5c8b-471f-be25-ab3d4c9f98cd_1](https://github.com/user-attachments/assets/0e8832d8-63dd-4891-ae1e-e25146b48fcb)

 The tricky part about this course was the line sensing portion.
 With multiple different scenarios, including the diamond before CP#1, the dashed lines and the perpendicular lines, Romi would go off course from even a little bit of misalignment, making it's behavior sparatic.
 This line following was then followed by a grid in which Romi would have to carefully navigate through the beams, turn 90 degrees and maneuver in between two beams to regain the line following.
-This then is followed by the wall in which Romi would have to navigate around as well in order to return to it's starting point of the last checkpoint.
+This then is followed by the wall in which Romi would have to navigate around as well in order to return to it's starting point or the last checkpoint.

 # Materials and Parts

 ## Lab Provided Parts
+> [!NOTE]
-These parts were provided by the Cal Poly San Luis Obispo ME405 Professor Charlie Refvem
+> These parts were provided by the Cal Poly San Luis Obispo ME405 Professor Charlie Refvem

 | Qty | Part | Source |
 | ------------- | ------------- | ---------|